Bull Creek railway station: History

 During planning, the station was projected to have 3,100 boardings per day upon opening.

-Bull Creek station is situated in the Kwinana Freeway median strip, and perpendicular to the Leach Highway interchange.
-It also features integrated bus services on the concourse level; this level operates as a bus station.
-The station opened along with the rest of the Mandurah line on 23 December 2007.
+Bull Creek railway station is situated in the Kwinana Freeway median strip, with the platforms aligned perpendicular to Leach Highway.
+It also features integrated bus services on the concourse level; the exterior in front of the concourse operates as a bus station.
+The station, officially called Bull Creek Station comprising the railway and bus stations, opened along with the rest of the Mandurah line on 23 December 2007.

 Services

 Bull Creek station is served by Transperth Mandurah line services.

-Canning Bridge station saw 1,366,696 passengers in the 2013–14 financial year.
+Bull Creek station saw 1,366,696 passengers in the 2013–14 financial year.

 Platforms

 Transfers

-Bus transfers are available on the concourse level.
-The bus station is on a bridge structure extending over the Kwinana Freeway carriageways and train station.
+Bus transfers are available in the bus station situated in front of the entrance to the railway concourse.
+The bus station is on a bridge structure extending over the Kwinana Freeway carriageways and railway platforms.
 Traffic signals at both ends of the bridge have been modified to include a bus phase.